Daemonite/material/docs/4.1/material/elevation-and-shadows.md

 toc: true
 ---

 All the available elevation and shadow variables are defined in `daemonite-material/assets/scss/variables/_elevation-shadow.scss`.
-This page summarises the default elevation and shadow values used by Material componenets.
+This page summarises the default elevation and shadow values used by Material components.

 ## Elevation